guilhermelawless/nano-dpow/service/README.md

 ### Using a middleware

-The first and easiest option is to use the [Betsy middleware](https://github.com/bbedward/betsy-middleware) to integrate BdPoW easily into your application.
+The first and easiest option is to use the [Betsy middleware](https://github.com/bbedward/betsy-middleware) to integrate BoomPow easily into your application.
 This approach is recommended if *any* of the following apply to you:
 - You don't want to change your application's code
-- You need to use DPoW along with other work peers (more fallbacks than the server running the application)
+- You need to use BoomPow along with other work peers (more fallbacks than the server running the application)

 We can help you get started with Betsy over at the [BANANO discord](https://chat.banano.cc).

 ### Native integration

-The second option is to integrate the BdPoW API into your application's code.
+The second option is to integrate the BoomPow API into your application's code.
 This is more complicated and will not be compatible with other work servers - but it may result in slightly faster requests than using Betsy.

 You can request work using `POST` requests or websocket connections.
 Websockets will be slightly faster, but they will also increase the complexity of the application.

-- `POST` requests should be sent to `https://dpow.banano.cc/service/`.
+- `POST` requests should be sent to `https://bpow.banano.cc/service/`.
 An [example](random_hash_request.py) is provided.
-- Websocket connections should target `wss://dpow.banano.cc/service_ws/`.
+- Websocket connections should target `wss://bpow.banano.cc/service_ws/`.
 An [example](websocket_test.py) is provided.
 You should try to keep the websocket connection alive.

 #### Request